-Here, love is not conveyed in words and flowers—but knives and blood!
+Here, love is not conveyed in words and flowers—but in knives and blood!
 So, to tell if a person is taken, you do not have to stalk their Facebook profile or ask lots of indirect questions.
 You just count their stubs of fingers.

 If one spouse dies, the other can remarry, but the living spouse must chop off another finger to release the dead spouse’s spiritual bonds.
 Understandably, divorce is rare among the Khoikhoi—who would want to have a finger chopped?

-Strange ritual to cure bed wetting
+Strange ritual to cure bed-wetting

 South African Xhosa tribe engage in ingqithi, a ritual sacrifice of the little finger to appease the wrath of ancestors.
 The Xhosa believe this sacrifice is necessary to prevent bed-wetting and ensure good health.

-Before the surgery, traditional healers bind and blindfold the child before chopping off his pinkie or middle finger, after which the bleeding is stopped with dirt from a mole hill and the wound is rubbed with fresh cow dung.
+Before the surgery, traditional healers bind and blindfold the child before chopping off his pinkie or middle finger, after which the bleeding is stopped with dirt from a molehill and the wound is rubbed with fresh cow dung.

-Weird antidote for avoid infant mortality
+Weird antidote for avoiding infant mortality